 What the loss-rate number is actually for

+It is not a number the customer should treat as a probability that applies to them personally.
 The right reaction to the disclosure is not "I will beat the odds."
-The right reaction is to read the four documents above, decide whether the broker is operating the way you want a broker to operate, and then size your position so that being in the 76% does not change your life.
+The right reaction is to read the four documents above, decide whether the broker is operating the way you want a broker to operate, and then size your position so that being in the 76 percent does not change your life.
 That is the entire point of the warning.